LOO-PIT predictive model checking: Empirical Study

 Similar experiment is conducted using an unbounded discrete distribution model---namely, a mixed-effects \textit{Poisson} model with the $\log$ link function: $y_{ig} \sim \mathrm{Poisson}\big(\mu_g\big),\\ \log( \mu_g) \sim \mathcal{N}(\mu_0, \tau^2)\ $ for all $i,g$.
 The observed counts are generated from \textit{negative binomial}: $ y_{ig}\mid \mu_0,\tau,\phi \sim \mathrm{NegBin}\big(\mu_g,\phi)$, where departures from the Poisson assumption are introduced by allowing excess variability beyond the mean, controlled by the overdispersion parameter $\phi$. $\mu_0$ and $\tau$ were fixed to $\log(8)$ and $1.5$ respectively.

 Figure~\ref{fig:3} summarizes the simulation results.
 Overall, the proposed procedures again show better performance compared to considered competing methods.
 An exception arises in the binomial example, where PIET-C exhibits performance comparable to UPC, likely reflecting a modest loss of power due to the randomization required for discrete PIT values, since PIET-C is inherently more effective with continuous PITs.
-This effect is less evident in the Poisson example, which behaves more like a continuous distribution.
+This effect is less evident in the Poisson example due to its near-continuous behavior.

 Both considered models and DGP are usual situations where the model uncertainty prevails in the posterior predictive variability.
 Next, we consider the scenario where intrinsic noise of the DGP dominates the epistemic uncertainty.
 In this context, if the posterior distribution is narrow, integrating over it has little effect on the predictive distribution, and using more than single posterior draw does not make much difference.
 For the same reason, it is likely that the LOO-posterior would not move much from the full posterior.
 An intuitive way to verify this is to compare the entropy of the predictive distribution obtained by averaging over the posterior with that computed using the posterior mean, $\Delta H=H\!\left(p(y|y^{\text{obs}})\right)-H\!\left(p(y \mid \hat{\theta})\right)$.
 If the difference is small, it probably suggests that aleatoric uncertainty is dominating, and thus the posterior is not sensitive to leave-one-out perturbations.
 We empirically show with a real data example that SPP approach might be a computationally preferable choice in such cases (see Figure~\ref{fig:5}).